 4. Is there anything I can do to protect myself and loved ones from the novel coronavirus?

-While Bahamas Paradise Cruise Line is taking the necessary measures to protect our crew and future passengers from this virus, we cannot replace the responsibility that each individual has to keep themselves and their loved ones safe.
+While Bahamas Paradise Cruise Line is taking the necessary measures to our crew and future passengers from this virus, we cannot replace the responsibility that each individual has to keep themselves and their loved ones safe.
 Here are a few daily preventative measures to protect you from this or any virus:

 Wash your hands with soap and water for at least 20 seconds – especially if your hands are visibly dirty.